kabirt7/morse-code-translator/README.md

 ## Struggles

-- Syncronising the light and speed to play in sync was a bit confusing
+- Syncronising the light and speed to play in sync was a bit challenging
 - I settled on this implementation where the audio is a Promise that waits until playing through to be resolved
 ```java
 const playPromise = (audio) =>